synesthesiam/rhasspy/docs/text-to-speech.md

 }
 ```

-For compatibility with other services and Rhasspy components, it's best to return 16 Khz, 16-bit mono WAV data.
+For compatibility with other services and Rhasspy components, it's best to return 16 kHz, 16-bit mono WAV data.

 See `rhasspy.tts.CommandSentenceSpeaker` for details.